0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/malfunction-resistance/aggregator-resistance.md

 ![L2 State stages timeline with pending state](../../../../img/zkEVM/11l2-stages-timeline-pending.png)

-The **presence of batch sequences in pending state has no effect on the correct and proper functioning of the protocol**.
+The presence of batch sequences in pending state has no effect on the correct and proper functioning of the protocol.
 Non-forced batch sequences are verified before pending ones, and not all sequences enter the pending state.

 The storage variable `lastVerifiedBatch` keeps track of the index of the most recently verified and aggregated batch.
 As a result, even if a batch sequence is pretentiously verified, the index of the last verified batch will be queried via a function called `getLastVerifiedBatch`.